 A frame can be designed to have replaceable arms, but that means extra hardware such as screws, bolts and extra bottom plate.
-That’s a lot of dead weight!
+That could mean a lot of extra weight!

 You can avoid the extra weight by having an unibody design (aka monobody), where the arms are just part of the bottom plate.
 It’s not only lighter but also makes frame assembly easier.
 However if you break an arm, you would have to replace the whole bottom plate.
 Taking out all the electronics and motors could be very time consuming.

 With light weight racing frames where you are going to crash a lot and have a higher chance of breaking an arm, having replaceable arm design is definitely a bonus.
 But modern frame design has brought us very durable unibody frame designs too, but I would only consider those for a freestyle quad, and uses at least 4mm thick CF.